xenleme/monterey-surf-report/README.md

 ![preview](preview-monterey-surf.png)

+## Need to find a new API for fetching data - Spitcast API does not work now.

 Surf forecast app written using pure JS that provides the information about surf conditions on the most popular spots in [Monterey county](https://en.wikipedia.org/wiki/Monterey_County,_California).

 This project uses the [Spitcast API](http://www.spitcast.com/api/docs/) to fetch data and [Chart.js](https://www.chartjs.org/) to represent this data.